Some links in this post may be affiliate links

 Isolate the affected plant, cut off the diseased leaves and treat it appropriately for the powdery mildew.

-Maintain the temperatures at an average warmth and keep the plant away from cold drafts as they cause sudden drops in temperatures.
+Improve ventilation to ensure that there is good air circulation for the plant.
+Avoid wetting the foliage during watering and water from the bottom instead.
+Maintain an average warmth of 18-260C and keep the plant away from cold drafts as they cause sudden drops in temperatures.

 Brown blotches which turn grey and moldy in Begonia Rex are an indication of botrytis disease which is promoted by overwet conditions coupled with poor ventilation.

+Isolate the affected plant, cut off the diseased parts and treat it appropriately for the botrytis disease.
 Avoid overwet conditions by ensuring that the soil is well-drained and that there is good air circulation for the plant.

 There are three possible causes of plant collapse in Begonia Rex.
 One possible cause of plant collapse is stem-rot disease which is enhanced by soggy soil (too wet soil).